peterjc/galaxy_blast/README.rst

 Within the ``tools`` folder is one folder for each Tool or Tool Suite released on the Galaxy Tool Shed (these child folder names match the Tool Shed names).

-Similarly, ``dependencies`` contains packages for Galaxy Tool Shed dependency definitions, ``datatypes`` contains packages for Galaxy Tool Shed datatype definitions, and ``data_managers`` contains Galaxy Data Managers for tasks like setting up local copies of NCBI BLAST databases (currently unfinished).
+Similarly, ``packages`` contains packages for Galaxy Tool Shed dependency definitions, ``datatypes`` contains packages for Galaxy Tool Shed datatype definitions, and ``data_managers`` contains Galaxy Data Managers for tasks like setting up local copies of NCBI BLAST databases (currently unfinished).